-13 Surprising Things That Might Be Making You Gain Weight
+13 Surprising Things That May Be Causing You to Gain Weight, Doctors Say

-From fad diets to late dinners, here's why experts say you might be packing on a few extra pounds.
+From fad diets to big dinners, here's why experts say you're gaining weight.

-During food-heavy periods like the holiday season, it's normal to gain a couple extra pounds.
-What's far less easier to come to terms with is seeing the number on your scale increase even when you're on a diet, hitting the gym, and sticking to a semi-normal sleep schedule.
+If you gained a couple pounds over the last year because of the pandemic lockdown, you're definitely not alone.
+What's hard to accept, however, is seeing the number on your scale increase even when you're on a diet, hitting the gym, and sticking to a semi-normal sleep schedule.
 What gives?
 Well, there are several surprising reasons why you might be gaining weight, some of which are directly related to the very things you're doing to try to lose weight.
+And to learn more about the things that may be preventing you from getting physically fit, This Is the Worst Weight Loss Program in America, According to Users.

 Your oral hygiene

-Your dental health can have a greater influence on your over all physical health than you may think.
+Your dental health can have a greater influence on your overall physical health than you may think.
 How?
-Well, for one, unhealthy gums may can cause you to gain weight!
+Well, for one, unhealthy gums can cause you to gain weight!

 "There is a direct link between the inflammation that causes gum disease and inflammation in the rest of the body," says dental hygienist Kelly Hancock.
 "When this inflammatory response spreads to the rest of the body, it can cause the body to store fat.
 It can also make you tired and stressed, resulting in weight gain."
 If this doesn't make you start flossing, we don't know what will.